 A request form for extracts, certified copies and plain copies is available on the Registers of Scotland website.
-Use of this form is not mandatory, and a person applying for an extract or copies may request it by letter, email or in person at one of our offices.
+Use of this form is not mandatory.
 However, use of the form is encouraged to help ensure that the relevant information is included with any request.

 The title sheet record and the cadastral map are separate parts of the register under section 2, and as such section 104(1) contains a separate provision for extracts of the title sheet, and for extracts of the cadastral map.
 This means that a request for an extract of the title sheet will not automatically include the corresponding part of the cadastral map.